 There are a lot of ways to deal with this problem, from maintaining and auditing a subscription list, to setting cancellation reminders.
 But here’s a better idea: Unless you’re certain about keeping a streaming video subscription for the long haul, just cancel it immediately after signing up.

-Not everyone realizes this, but once you’ve paid for a month of HBO Now, CBS All Access, or pretty much any other streaming TV service, you are entitled to that full month even after you’ve cancelled.
+Not everyone realizes this, but once you’ve paid for a month of HBO Max, Peacock Premium, or pretty much any other streaming TV service, you are entitled to that full month even after you’ve cancelled.
 These companies don’t do prorated refunds, which is unfortunate if you forget to cancel a free trial, but it’s great for avoiding automatic renewal in the first place.
 With so many new services offering their own exclusive shows, subscribing in one-month increments is a great way to keep your monthly TV bill in check.

 There is one caveat to this trick: If you sign up for a video service through a streaming TV device such as Roku, Fire TV, or Apple TV, chances are you won’t be able to cancel through that same device.
 Most streaming video providers only let you cancel service through their websites, so you’ll need to keep a phone or computer handy to prevent having your subscription renewed automatically.

 The good news is that cancelling a streaming service is still a lot easier than shutting off cable or satellite TV, and most providers have direct links or clear instructions on how to stop service.
-(Here, for example, are cancellation links for Netflix, Hulu, Amazon Prime, HBO Now, Showtime, and CBS All Access.)
+(Here, for example, are cancellation links for Netflix, Hulu, Amazon Prime, HBO Max, Disney+, Peacock Premium, Paramount+, and Showtime.)

-The sign up and cancellation cycle is even easier with the “Channels” marketplaces from Amazon, Roku, and Apple that I covered last week.
-These allow you to sign up for services like HBO, Showtime, Starz, and Epix with just a few clicks, using billing information that’s already on file.
+The sign up and cancellation cycle can also apply to “Channels” marketplaces from Amazon, Roku, and Apple.
+These allow you to sign up for services like Showtime, Starz, and Epix with just a few clicks, using billing information that’s already on file.
 You can then cancel service straight away by heading to the subscription pages for Amazon or Roku, or by following Apple’s instructions.

 Maximize your savings